-We’ve all heard of underfloor heating – a “mod con” that actually dates back to 5000BC.
-Since it was first used, it has adapted and evolved to suit the needs of modern buyers throughout the 7000 years.
+We’ve all heard of underfloor heating – a “mod con” that actually dates back to 5000BC!
+Since it was first used, it has been adapted and evolved to suit the needs of modern buyers throughout those 7000 years, according to developments in technology.

-A buyer of today has many options when it comes to 2019 underfloor heating, with both water and electric systems available on the market.
-We at Flooring Village sell Varme Carbon Film Underfloor Heating that’s suitable for around the home and in conservatories.
+A buyer of today has many options when it comes to underfloor heating with both water and electric systems available on the market.
+We at Flooring Village sell Varme Underfloor Heating that’s suitable for around the home and a special system suitable for conservatories.

 What is Varme Carbon Film Underfloor Heating?